 Check with the source

 Reach out to the shelter, rescue, or breeder or other location where your pet came from.
 They may be able to help.
+There may also be stipulations in your adoption or breeder contract to reach out to them should you ever need to return the animal for any reason.

-Check with local shelters
+Check with local shelters and rescues

 Animal Shelter Alliance of Portland (ASAP) Partner Shelters

-Other Sheltering Resources
+Other Sheltering Resources & Rescues

 - Family Dogs New Life

-- FATE Rodent Rescue
+- Great Compassion Rescue

 - Home At Last Humane Society